Labour Relations Mediation

 - The mediator will get in touch with the contact persons in preparation for the mediation session.

-- The PSLREB takes care of logistics, such as identifying mediation rooms and coordinating the date and time of the mediation session.
+- The FPSLREB takes care of logistics, such as identifying mediation rooms and coordinating the date and time of the mediation session.

 Mediation Prior to the Reference to Adjudication

-The PSLREB's Dispute Resolution Services team is dedicated to providing impartial third-party assistance to help parties resolve disputes between them to their mutual satisfaction.
+The FPSLREB's Dispute Resolution Services team is dedicated to providing impartial third-party assistance to help parties resolve disputes between them to their mutual satisfaction.